alexkranias/rowhammer_champsim/README.md

 Recreating all figures requires 1528 experiment runs (each requiring one core and 4GB memory).
 Recreating representative figures requires 609 experiments runs.
 Each experiment requires 6 core-hours on average, or about 9K core-hours to recreate all experiments and 3.6K core-hours to recreate representative experiments.

-#### Option-1: Using Slurm

 1. Select whether you will recreate all figures or only representative figures and check out `experiments/experiments/all_figures/` or `experiments/experiments/representative_figures/` directory, respectively.
 2. The `configure.csv` file provides details about each configuration (best viewed in Google Sheets/ Excel).

 The directories for each required configuration have already been set up.
+Next, make any changes necessary to run the configuration on your machine. **Refer to options below before proceeding to next steps.**

+#### Option-1: Using Slurm

 The sample jobfile within each directory assumes usage of `slurm` scheduler (typically when using an HPC cluster).
 For each configuration, the only difference in jobfiles is the ChampSim binary used, so all jobfiles are created using the following 3 jobfiles:

-- `experiments/experiments/1C_all_workloads.sh`: Baseline
+- `experiments/experiments/1C_all_workloads.sh`: Baseline single-core experiments used to compute weighted speedup.
+44 workloads.
+- `experiments/experiments/single_workloads.sh`: Multi-core experiments with same workload on each core.
+28 workloads.
+- `experiments/experiments/all_workloads.sh`: All multi-core experiments (single, mixed, cloudsuite).
+51 workloads.

+We recommend making any changes to these three jobfiles (such as specifying the charge account for `slurm`, etc.), as required.
+Alternatively, try running a jobfile inside a directory within `experiments/experiments/all_figures/` to ensure it works (for example, `cd 8C_16WLLC && sbatch jobfile.sh`).

+#### Option-2: Running Locally

+Similar to the `slurm` option, we provide three jobfiles from which all configuration jobfiles can be derived:

+- `experiments/experiments/1C_all_workloads.local.sh`: Baseline single-core experiments used to compute weighted speedup.
+44 workloads.
+- `experiments/experiments/single_workloads.local.sh`: Multi-core experiments with same workload on each core.
+28 workloads.
+- `experiments/experiments/all_workloads.local.sh`: All multi-core experiments (single, mixed, cloudsuite).
+51 workloads.

+We recommend making any changes to these three jobfiles as required.
+Alternatively, try running a jobfile inside a directory within `experiments/experiments/all_figures/` to ensure it works (for example, `cd 8C_16WLLC && ./jobfile.sh`).

+#### Option-3: Create Your Own Jobfiles

+Please customize `create_jobfile.pl` to create jobfiles to the format needed for launching experiments on your machine.
+Create the new jobfile comprising all experiments using the following command:

+`perl ../scripts/create_jobfile.pl --exe $PYTHIA_HOME/../champsim/bin/8C_16WLLC --tlist START_8C_ALL.tlist --exp START.exp --local 1 > single_workloads.local.sh`

+Note that you need to create jobfiles for 8-core all-workloads (`START_8C_ALL.tlist`), 8-core single-workloads (`START_8C_SINGLE.tlist`), and 1-core all-workloads (`START_1C_ALL.tlist`).
+Be sure to following the jobfile naming convention discussed in Option-2.

+**After referring to options above, proceed with launching experiments below.**

+3. After making changes, run `./setup_exps.sh` to recreate jobfiles for all configurations.

+4. Finally, launch experiments.
+    * **Option-1**: We provide a helper script `launch_exps.sh` that launches all experiments using the `sbatch` command.
+    * **Option-2 or 3**: If running locally, please launch each configuration manually and ensure number of running experiments are less than number of cores at any given time (otherwise context switches can degrade performance).

+## Collect Statistics

+Work-in-progress.